-Until quite recently, schools assessed children using 'National Curriculum Levels'.
-This was a standardised, national system.
-However, it has changed.
-Schools across the country have moved to something called, 'Assessment Without Levels'.
-The government has recently produced a report on this new system, outlining its rationale and the ways in which it is to be used.
+In 2015 the government produced a report on 'Assessment Without Levels', outlining its rationale and the ways in which it is to be used.
 If you want to read it, click here.
-The new system is more open than the previous one.
-Schools are freer to develop their own assessment systems.
+Schools are free to develop their own assessment systems.
 Read on to find out what we do at Portobello Primary.

 Assessment comes in two basic forms.
 Formative assessment is ongoing.
 We use it all the time to assess where children are in the curriculum.
 We use it to help us and children decide what their next steps in learning are, so we can teach to these.
 Summative assessment is about gaining a snapshot of children's current skills and knowledge.
 It is generally used to judge the effectiveness of teaching and learning at schools.